Morten Søndergaard: The Poetic project

+that fits the task and something clicks."

+Morten Søndergaard has also realized his poetry out into the physical world through music, marble tiles with carved poems, a physical word pharmacy, poems on walls, gravestones and as objects in physical spaces such as "The new room" in the museum Bakkehuset in Frederiksberg, Denmark.

+This culminated in the encyclopaedic conversation book The new room from 2022, where each text deals with everything from science, language, philosophy, poems and much more that can form the basis for conversations between people.

 Work

 Søndergaard debuted in 1992 with Sahara i mine hænder (Sahara in my hands).
 His breakthrough to a wider audience came in 1998 with Bier dør sovende (Bees die sleeping).
 Based on his experiences living in and coming back to Italy, the poetry collection Vinci, Senere (Vinci, Later; 2002), deals with the subjects of time and movement.
 These themes are expanded in the collection Et skridt i den rigtige retning, (A step in the right direction, 2005), which explores the relation between walking and poetry.
 In the poetical narrative Processen og det halve kongerige (The process and half the kingdom, 2010), Søndergaard again returns to his time in Italy, and to his childhood, this time focusing on perception and the senses.

 In his poetry, Søndergaard "lets the world intrude and enrich the imagination, so that new, surreal and hyper-real images emerge – with a different outlook on the world as a result.
 Not quite without humour".
 His books have been translated into Arabic, English, German, French, Italian, Swedish and Serbian.

 While Søndergaard primarily works as a poet, he has also branched out into numerous other media.
 He has thus created a series of exhibitions and installations, as well as having produced both musical and dramatic works.
 The sensorial nature of his poetry and the physical nature of some of his other works thus combine to bring poetry and world closer together.
 In the artist's own words: "I try to approach both poetry and world by making the two phenomena collide and then see what happens.".
 He has also translated several works by Jorge Luis Borges into Danish.

 Søndergaards Ordapotek (Wordpharmacy) is a concrete poetical work, which equates the structure of language with pharmaceutical products.
 This poetic experiment consists of ten boxes of medicines, one for each word class, such as verbs, nouns or adverb.
 A leaflet in each package explains the dangers of overdose and the like.
 For example, the leaflet for Pronouns explains: "Use Pronouns once a day.
 Drink plenty of water.
 After the first week you can increase the number of Pronouns used to as much as 2 Pronouns daily, depending on what has been agreed with the others.
 You can use Pronouns any time of day, by itself or together with a meal.
 Pronounce Pronouns loudly and clearly.
 Do not chew them.".